Give2Peer/g2p-client-android/README.md

 Transparency is the key.
 If you know about good software suites / practices to that effect, we are interested.

-This will be yet another experiment in algorithms towards self-sustenance.
+This will be yet another experiment in self-sustaining algorithms.

 New features and maintenance will be provided by the [FLOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) community